notauserx/ooed-tic-tac-toe/Readme.md

 My attempt at making a tic tac toe model with OOP principles.

-The solution is devided into three projects
+The solution is devided into four projects

 - ConsoleApp
     - Manages running the game in the console.
+- ConsoleApp.Tests
+    - Contains tests for the console app.
 - Domain
     - Leeps the types that represent the tic tac toe world.
 - Domain.Tests
-    - contains the unit tests for the domain.
+    - Contains the unit tests for the domain.

 ## Program flow and notes